-Going camping is a great family friendly activity enjoyed by kids of all ages.
-It’s also a great way to spend quality time together, embrace your sense of adventure, and make memories you’ll cherish for the rest of your lives.
+These beginner camping tips will help to get your family camping for the first time.
+It's a great way to spend quality time together, embrace your sense of adventure, and make memories your family will cherish.

 If you’re just dipping your toes into the world of camping, it’s easy to find your camping trips filled with more frustration than fun.
 At the end of the day, you’re essentially signing up to live outdoors for a couple of days, and that presents some challenges most of us aren’t used to dealing with.

 Fortunately, plenty of others have camped before you, and they’ve struggled with the same pain points.
-Today, I’m here to pass along some of that knowledge and share 10 of my favorite camping tips for beginners.
+Today, I’m here to pass along some of that knowledge and share 10 of my favorite beginner camping tips!

 The last thing you want to do is get to your campsite and realize you have no idea how to assemble your tent.
 Take some time before you go and set it up in your backyard.
 This will save time and energy later on and help you avoid a stressful start to your camping trip.